 We don’t yet know the players that will be selected, and it is difficult to anticipate which two nations might go through as the best runners-up.
-This scenario puts forward Great Britain and eventual winners Russia, but it could as easily be tournament favourites Spain or 100/1 shot Colombia who make it through in second place.
+This scenario puts forward eventual winners Russia, but it could as easily be tournament favourites Spain or 100/1 shot Colombia who make it through in second place.

 However, there are a few clear areas of value for this year’s Davis Cup.

 Russia, 8/1 – Spain present an incredibly persuasive case that their Davis Cup dominance on home soil will continue.
 If you want a strong favourite on side, then the 5/2 for Spain is hard to resist.
 However, Russia are real value at 8/1.
 While Nadal prevailed at the US Open, Medvedev is now the hottest player on the ATP tour.
 A lot hinges on the Russia vs Spain match in the group stage – the winner of that could well be the winner of the tournament.